Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Applications of Theorem

 From the above LP, one can construct the following GM:

 where the factor function $\psi_v$ is defined as

-For the above GM \eqref{gm:tsp}, we derive the following corollary of Theorem \ref{thm:main} whose formal proof is presented in Section \ref{apdx:tsp}. \begin{corollary} If the solution of the traveling salesman LP \eqref{lp:tsp} is unique and integral, then the max-product BP on GM \eqref{gm:tsp} converges it. \end{corollary} Again, the uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights.
+It is known that LP \eqref{lp:tsp} always has an integral solution \cite{bolker2006simple}.
+For the above GM \eqref{gm:tsp}, one can easily check that Condition {\em C2} of Theorem \ref{thm:main} and the condition of Lemma \ref{lem:c3} hold.
+This directly leads to the following corollary. \begin{corollary} If the solution of the traveling salesman LP \eqref{lp:tsp} is unique, then the max-product BP on GM \eqref{gm:tsp} converges in $O(w_{\max}|E|^{2.5}/\rho)$ iterations. \end{corollary} Again, the uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights.